rachit3006/ECA-PE/README.md

 <li> Download the datasets and store them in a folder named 'data' with the datasets being stored in 'affectnet' and 'fer' folder inside it respectively.
 <li> Run the affectnetEE.py file to train the model.
 A new 'models' folder would be formed containing the model json file and the weights file.
 </ol></p>
-### Running the Website
+<h3> Running the Website </h3>
-Run the process.py file and open localhost:5001 on your browser.
+<p>Run the process.py file and open localhost:5001 on your browser.
+Allow the browser to access the webcam.
+The emotion detected and the engagement status would be viewed on the website.</p>